In This Article

 Keep scrolling to find out just how much water a health coach and a doctor want you to drink daily.

-The CDC currently recommends 2.7 litres of water a day for women.
-However, Josefsberg recommends exceeding that amount—as she explains in her book—aiming for 2.9 litres of water per day, whether you are male or female.
+The CDC currently recommends 2.7 liters of water a day for women.
+However, Josefsberg recommends exceeding that amount—as she explains in her book—aiming for 2.9 liters of water per day, whether you are male or female.
 "It is a simple number to remember and will adequately hydrate and be quite a challenge for most," she notes.
-She explains that what she's found is that if someone is aiming for 1.9 litres a day, they get about 1.4L.
+She explains that what she's found is that if someone is aiming for 1.9 liters a day, they get about 1.4L.
 "By making the target higher, I can get clients to get closer to the actual recommendations."

 Lee's suggestion is a bit less aggressive.
 "By simple rules, you should drink half of your body weight in ounces," recommends Lee.
-"If you weigh 72 kilos, you should drink 2.4 litres of water.
+"If you weigh 150 pounds, you should drink 75 ounces.
 But again, it is dependent on your level of activity and water loss in a day."

 To increase water consumption, Lee recommends first understanding the benefits and learning just how much water you need to drink to meet your body's daily needs.
 "I have always told my patients to have a water cup, drinking bottle, or mug available at home and at work next to them," says Lee.
-"Sometimes, you need the constantly visual reminder to take the action of drinking water."
+"Sometimes, you need a constant visual reminder to take the action of drinking water."

 Lee and Josefsberg both agree that it's possible to drink too much water.
 "The amount of water that is considered too much is the amount that changes one's sodium level in the blood," says Lee.
 "Our bodies are smart enough to regulate water intake by increasing urinary output, but there are situations when your body cannot catch up due to the speed that you are drinking."